 [Sound of feet running on gravel with a digital metronome]

 Alex Libin: One thing I started doing was I was like, Okay, well, I’ll run with this metronome.
 And if I have the metronome, you know, it’s going to keep my cadence where it needs to be no matter how slow I’m running.

 [Continuation of running with metronome, with electronic melody and violin music]

 Joan Hall: Well, one of the principles behind this was that we were not going to bowdlerize the language.
 We wanted to show how people use it.
 And even when it’s very offensive, if it’s a fact of our history, we didn’t want to whitewash it.
 The entry for the N word was very difficult.
 But we tried to be as descriptive and maybe clinical as possible.

 Alma Princip: I grew up in a war zone.
 So hearing these planes as well as some fireworks always puts me on edge and in panic mode…it’s very visceral.

 Quincy Whitney: Her legacy is nothing short of overturning the violin world in several different ways.
 One of them is she encourages open communication.

 Steven Aquino: Don’t don’t edit it out, because, you know, it makes for cleaner audio.
 Like, you know, I am who I am, right?

-[in the music, electronic tones end, leaving only the cello]
+[in the music, electronic tones and strings fade out]

 Harvey Lauer, from an old recording: Thank you.
 That’s all for this.